Hack of Pokémon: FireRed Version

 - Various bug fixes for the original game.

-- Trees stay gone once you cut them, you can run indoors, several more items are now obtainable within the game, many “tutorial” moments from the game have been removed, and much, much more!
+- All meaningful items are now obtainable, trees stay gone once you cut them, you can run indoors, many “tutorial” moments from the game have been removed, and much, much more!

 The title of the hack in-game is simply Pokémon (subtitled “Pocket Monsters” in the credits).
 This is because the game within is an updated edition of the original adventure from 1996 (1998 internationally) and is version-agnostic.